swe-students-fall2025/1-specification-anonymous_cg/README.md

 4. As a user that frequents gym, I want to set a target body fat percentage that reflects my current progress.
 5. As a night owl, I want healthy snacks so to avoid junk food at night.
 6. As some that struggles to keep a regular schedule, I need flexible meal suggestions that supports skipped or late meals.
-7. As an elderly who aims for longevity, I want the app to track sodium and sugar intake so to manage my heart and blood pressure.
+7. As an elderly, I want the app to track sodium and sugar intake so to manage my heart and blood pressure.
 8. As a self-reflective user, I want weekly reports on diet and fitness.
 9. As a beginner in fitness, I want basic step-by-step workout guidelines for me to follow.
 10. As a fitness enthusiast, I want diet suggestions that record clear calories and protein information.